Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

 Tarantulas are magnificently large and extremely hairy.
 Including legs, some can grow as long as 150 mm.
-This particular species has bright orange patches on its "knee" joints and lower legs joints as well and it is this unique coloration has led to their decline.
+This particular species has bright orange patches on its "knee" joints and lower legs joints, and it is this unique coloration has actually led to their decline.
 Orange-kneed Tarantulas became popular pets and were taken from the wild and sold in stores.
 Their trade has now become illegal and they are now protected as an endangered species after being placed on the CITES list.

 Nocturnal in nature, they are most active at night and are hunters, not spinners.
 They may use their silk to line their daytime hideouts, but not to catch prey.
 North American tarantula venom is not lethal, but bites can be as painful as a bee sting.
-Also, the bristles on their abdomen break off easily and can penetrate skin, causing irritation and redness to prey (mice) or people trying to handle them.
+Also, the bristles on the spider's abdomen break off easily and can penetrate skin, causing irritation and redness on both prey (i.e. mice) and people trying to handle them.
 This type of spider is generally best left as a 'look, but don't touch' species.

 Scientific Name: Euathlus smithii

-Adult Size (Length): 35mm to 60mm (1.38in to 2.36in) COMPARE
+Size (Adult; Length): 35mm to 60mm (1.37in to 2.34in)